Andrew (Ching-Yuan) Bai

 Hello!
 Welcome to my personal website.

-Previously I proposed a simple and easy-to-adopt sample selection schemes for prioritizing data samples during training.
+Before the LLM boom I worked on data selection.
+I proposed a simple and easy-to-adopt sample selection schemes for prioritizing data samples during training.
 I also worked on developing practical interpretation methods for black-box models, allowing humans to better understand and trust machine learning models in real life (concept-based interpretability).

 I was an undergraduate student in Computer Science at National Taiwan University.
 I worked with Hsuan-Tien Lin on generative modeling and time series forecasting.
 We held the first-ever generative modeling competition in collaboration with Kaggle.
 I also worked with Chung-Wei Lin on system verification and falsification.